Enabling .htaccess on Apache in Windows

-Enable htaccess on Apache2.
+Enable htaccess file on Apache2 in Windows.
 By default XAMPP and similar Apache Web Servers that can be run from Windows do not have mod_rewrite enabled.
 This causes Apache to ignore an .htaccess file.
 In the following simple solution, I show you how to enable mod_rewrite to enable the use of .htaccess on Apache servers in Windows like XAMPP.
 Moreover, this allows you to create nice permalinks for software like WordPress.

-To enable .htaccess on Apache2 servers such as XAMPP, you need to follow these steps:
+To enable .htaccess on Apache2 servers such as XAMPP in Windows, follow these steps:

 1. Using a text editor, open the httpd.conf file: In XAMPP, this file is located in the apache/conf directory.